What is Meningococcal Meningitis?

 ACWY conjugate vaccines:

 - Age recommendations vary between the different vaccines.
-Protection for 5+ years.
-(The Australian Technical Advisory Group on Immunisation (ATAGI) recommends extended suitability for some of the vaccines/age groups - see Australian Immunisation Handbook.)
+Vaccination gives protection for 5+ years.
+The Australian Technical Advisory Group on Immunisation (ATAGI) recommends extended suitability for some of the vaccines/age groups - see Australian Immunisation Handbook.)

 Meningococcal B vaccines: